Doyen04/atlasBackend/README.md

   - Requires a Google AI Studio API key exposed as `GOOGLE_API_KEY` (set optionally `GEMINI_MODEL`, default `gemini-1.5-flash`).
-  - Accepts `prompt` (required), `file` (optional image), and `schema_json` (optional JSON Schema string) form fields.
-When `schema_json` is omitted, the service requests a generic JSON object so the LLM always returns JSON that can be fed into future Pydantic models.
+  - Accepts `prompt` (required), `files` (one or more images), and `schema_json` (optional JSON Schema string) form fields.
+When `schema_json` is omitted, the service requests a grouping-friendly JSON object so Gemini returns a `category_label` for clustering related images.
-  - Returns JSON containing the submitted prompt, schema, model name, and the Gemini response (automatically parsed from `response.text` when present).
+  - Responds with grouped results: each group bundles images that Gemini marked with the same `category_label` (or other label fields), along with per-image responses, counts, and metadata.

   Example structured request: